usethesource/rascal-website/docs/Recipes/Metrics/MeasuringJava/MeasuringClasses/index.md

 You are looking at a binary relation of type `rel[loc from,loc to]`, where `from` is the container and `to` is the contained item.
 Each tuple, or row if you will, maps a container to a contained item.

 As you can read, classes contain methods, methods contain variables, etc. Classes could also contain other classes (nested classes), and methods can even contain classes (anonymous classes).
-Let's focus on a specific class, and project what it contains from the relation:
+Let's focus on a specific class, and project and what it contains from the relation:

 ```rascal-shell ,continue
 rascal>import IO;